 Let’s start by thinking of games as building blocks.
 Games are made up of building blocks or objects.
 A game will have hundreds or even thousands of objects.
 A game engine will display these objects but also do up to three more things based on the needs of the game designer.
 The engine will give life to these objects by giving them attributes, and characteristics.
 The engine will allow these objects to interact with one another and the engine will allow these objects to interact with the user.

-There you have it, 3 engines, where you can drag and drop your way to a hit game!.
+There you have it, 3 engines, where you can make android games without coding.
 Let us know what you think is the best no-code game engine in the comments section.
 Thanks for reading this article.
-If you like this post, please subscribe flodest, so that you can get latest post notifications.
+If you like this post, please subscribe flodest, so that you can get the latest post notifications.